kendybt-data/Database-Payment-Service-Provider-Company-EDA/README.md

 # Database-Payment-Service-Provider-Company-EDA
-The project aims to understand the behavior of the financial transactions of the merchants of a payment service provider company, through data transformation and filtering using SQL for the creation of queries, subqueries, joins, etc.
+The project consists of the exploratory analysis of a database of financial transactions of merchants of a payment services provider.
+SQL was used to create the database and tables, as well as to insert the corresponding values.
+Subsequently, data transformation and filtering was performed using queries, subqueries, aggregation functions, joins and temporary tables to understand the behavior of merchants' financial transactions.